highnet/etherwake/nodejs-wake-on-lan-tests/README.md

     - This should allow incoming ping requests through the Windows Defender Firewall.
 If you are using a different firewall program, the steps to allow incoming ping requests may be different.

-    - I want to turn on a target machine using etherwake, but when I run it, I get an error akin to <code>SIOCGIFHWADDR on eth0 failed: No such device</code>
+- I want to turn on a target machine using etherwake but when I run it, I get an error akin to <code>SIOCGIFHWADDR on eth0 failed: No such device</code>

     - The error message <code>SIOCGIFHWADDR on eth0 failed: No such device</code> indicates that the network interface <code>eth0</code> does not exist on your Raspberry Pi.
-You can check the available network interfaces on your Raspberry Pi by running the command <code>ifconfig -a</code>
+You can check the available network interfaces on your Raspberry Pi by running the command <code>ifconfig -a</code> .

     - Based on the output of the code ifconfig -a command, it seems that our Raspberry Pi has two network interfaces: <code>Io</code> (loopback) and <code>wlan0</code> (wireless).
 The <code>eth0</code> interface is not present, which is why you received the error message when trying to use it with the etherwake command.
 You can try using the <code>wlan0</code> interface instead by specifying it with the <code>-i</code> option as following: